andifalk/api-security/README.md

 * Any JAVA IDE you like
 * Any tool to execute REST or GraphQL API calls (recommended tool is [Postman](https://www.postman.com/), but you may also use [curl](https://curl.se/) or [httpie](https://httpie.io/))
 * Python 3.6+ and the [JWT_Tool](https://github.com/ticarpi/jwt_tool) to forge JSON Web Tokens (JWTs)
+* The [custom spring authorization server](https://github.com/andifalk/custom-spring-authorization-server) as identity provider when you want to try the secure api application.

 ## Presentation Slides